 Kalalau Valley Trail – Mile 11

-The Kalalau Valley begins at mile 11, just before arriving to Kalalau Beach.
+The Kalalau Valley is at mile 11, just before arriving at Kalalau Beach.
 This is a great day hike while staying at the beach.
-There are several swimming holes to enjoy, including one with a rope swing.
-This is also an excellent place to replenish on drinking water before returning to Kalalau Beach.
+There is a trail that follows the stream up into the valley where there are several swimming holes to enjoy, including one with a rope swing.
+This is also an excellent place to replenish drinking water before returning to Kalalau Beach.

 What to Bring on the Hike

 Small utility rope to hang clothes

 Light waterproof jacket

 Pack rain cover